EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 ## [Alias Output](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#alias-output)

-This type of output is also subjected to chain constraint with the global ID of the chain `Alias ID`.
+This type of output is also subjected to chain constraint with the `Alias ID` as global ID of the chain .
 It allows the `Sender Feature` and `Metadata Feature` and also the `Immutable Features`, `Issuer Feature` and `Metadata Feature`.
 The output introduces new fields like `State Index`, `State Metadata`, and `Foundry Counter` but admits only two `Unlock Conditions`
 - [x] State Controller Address Unlock Condition